 SaaS solutions are architected to scale on demand, without forcing additional CapEx costs of additional appliance hardware.
 Monthly subscription costs are typically tied to the number of devices being monitored, so they grow smoothly, predictably, and proportionately to the value delivered.

 Kentik offers the industry’s only Big Data-based, SaaS NPM solution that integrates nProbe host agent performance metrics and billions of NetFlow, sFlow, IPFIX, BGP records matched with geolocation data.
-Visit the Kentik NPM solution brief to get an overview, read the blog post to see how it works, or start a free trial to try it for yourself.
+Visit the Kentik NPM solution brief to get an overview, read more about the Kentik NPM Platform to learn how it works, or start a free trial to try it for yourself.